 Once your lead pool is large enough, employ key opinion leaders to Tweet about their brand experiences.
 (In case you doubt the power of Twitter, dial up CNN, Fox News or MSNBC.
 Time how long it takes for a Twitter feed to hit the screen.)

 Place print advertisements with superiority claims.
 Sponsor DocAlerts on Epocrates©.
 Send out emails offering sponsored lunches.
 Generate the buzz about your product that has been put at the beginning of the sales cycle in recent years.
-There should now be familiar channels of communication between the brand and the physician through which contacts can acquire brand materials or request a visit.
+There should now be familiar channels of communication between the brand and the HCP through which contacts can acquire brand materials or request a visit.

 This strategy also builds off of itself via search engine ranking strength.
 If a website is regularly updated with content over a period of months and years, search engines begin to see that site as an authority for topics that are regularly included in such content.
 They will ‘rank’ a site higher for topics that are important to its brand and attract their audiences without making the first move.

 And never overlook the importance of cadence.
 The key is to inform and engage without inundating your influencers.
-A great internal test of this is to take a look at your own inbox—if you’re seeing the same series of emails from the same marketers with such frequency that you’re now ignoring them, you understand firsthand how too much messaging in too short a period can have the opposite effect on your audience.
+A great internal test of this is to take a look at your own inbox—if you’re seeing the same series of emails from the same marketers with such frequency that you’re now ignoring them, you understand firsthand how too much messaging in too short a period can have an undesirable effect on your audience.

-Tailor the Strategy to Your Audience
+Tailor the Non-Personal Promotion Strategy to Your Audience